COMPLAINTS HANDLING POLICY

 5. Financial Ombudsman Service (FOS)

-Together with Final Response Tompay shall explain to the complainant that if the complaint is not resolved, or the complainant is not satisfied with Tompay’s respond, the the complainant may be able to refer the complaint to Financial Ombudsman Service (FOS).
+Together with Final Response Tompay shall explain to the complainant that if the complaint is not resolved, or the complainant is not satisfied with Tompay's response, the complainant may be able to refer the complaint to Financial Ombudsman Service (FOS).

 The FOS is an independent and government-backed service designed to help complainants who find themselves in a dispute with a financial organisation.